davidhildebrand/hildebrand16_web/index.md

 ![alt text][Vdar]

 Each dot is a single node indicating where the current section intersects with a directed [polyline](https://en.wikipedia.org/wiki/Polyline) (or treeline) annotation used to represent the morphology of a particular neuron.
+A polyline representation of a neuron is commonly referred to as a skeleton.
 Clicking the *spacebar key* toggles between viewing reconstructions as overlays on the data and a data-only view.
 Any given node (and, thus, neuron) can be selected by hovering over it with the mouse cursor and pressing the *'g' key*.